 The standard redirect symbol is usually used when redirecting the output of a command to a file.
 However, it can also be used to create a single text file.
 The only difference is that while creating a new file we do not specify any command before the redirect symbol.

-The difference of using the standard redirect symbol for creating a text file is that unlike the cat command, you can not enter text through this way.
+The difference between using the standard redirect symbol for creating a text file is that, unlike the cat command, you can not enter text this way.
 Also, unlike the touch command, you can only create one file at a time through the redirect symbol.

 Use the following syntax in order to create a text file through this symbol: